All Episodes

 That's what we're all saying.

-But he he comes in and he's showing us all these homemade charts that it looks like he drew himself.
+But he comes in, and he's showing us all these homemade charts that it looks like he drew himself.

-And he's he's like showing up on a projectors telling us how there's people who you listen to the radio on the way to school on the way to school today, he told us, and there's actual people out there who don't believe in global warming.
+And he's showing up on the projectors telling us how there's people, he listened to the radio on the way to school today, he told us, and there's actual people out there who don't believe in global warming.

-And it's not a question if it's out there, it does exist.
+And it's not a question if it's out there.

 What was your reaction?

-We're we're for most of us, we're trying to keep our powder dry and just get to the end of the sea end of the year, knock to the failing grade by telling the teacher her husband's a fraud.
+For most of us, we're trying to keep our powder dry and just get to the end of the end of the year and knock the failing grave by calling the teacher or her husband the fraud.

 There's hardly any conservatives.

-And you have to deal with uh hearing FDR and the new deal is great, and now the new thing is climate and climate change.
+And you have to deal with hearing FDR, and the New Deal is great.

 Aaron, how old are you out there?